 5. Learn to Re-Frame Setbacks and Obstacles

 Too many people see difficulties or failures as stop signs.
-But if you returned home every time you drove over a speed bump or hit a road block, you’d never go anywhere.
+But if you returned home every time you drove over a speed bump or hit a roadblock, you’d never go anywhere.
 Instead of seeing challenges as reasons to stop, re-frame them into something that pushes you forward.
 Failures are learning opportunities.
 Problems are challenges to overcome.

 6. Clean off Your Desk and Your Calendar

-Physical, mental, and busyness clutter gets in the way of success.
+Physical, mental, and busyness clutter get in the way of success.
 Before you start, make space for your home business.
 Set up your home office to be conducive to getting your work done.
 Re-set your daily schedule so that you have time every day to work on your business, even if you have to build it on a part-time schedule.
 Let your family know about your goals and enlist their support.

 7. Commit to Goals